With VAXCHORA, help protect your clients where they may want to go

 Subjects 2 through 17 years of age

-- c N represents number of subjects with analyzable samples at Day 1 and Day 11 in the immunogenicity evaluable population.
+- a N represents number of subjects with analyzable samples at Day 1 and Day 11 in the immunogenicity evaluable population.

-- d Prespecified success criterion was that the lower bound of the two-sided 96.7% confidence interval on the difference in seroconversion rate (Study 5 minus Study 1) must be greater than -10 percentage points.
+- b Prespecified success criterion was that the lower bound of the 2-sided 96.7% CI on the difference in seroconversion rate (Study 5 minus Study 1) must be greater than -10 percentage points.
+Co-primary criterion required the lower limit of the 98.3% CI to be ≥70% for the VAXCHORA group.

 Study 1a